 - Design for children and families;

-- Research and evidence-based design strategies; and
+- Research and evidence-based design strategies;

 - Emerging digital design tools for representation, simulation, and evaluation.